Clinical Performance Associate (LPN/LVN or Licensed Social Worker)

 - Complete bedside patient feedback rounding

-- Data collection necessary to identify opportunities for process improvements
+- Data collection is necessary to identify opportunities for process improvements

 - Participate in special projects as appropriate